monerodocs/md/docs/public-address/integrated-address.md

 **Businesses** accepting payments in an automated way should prefer **integrated addresses**.
 The rationale is as follows:

-* Scenario where subaddresses improve privacy is not applicable for businesses b/c businesses have the same identity over time.
+* Scenario where subaddresses improve privacy is not applicable to businesses b/c businesses have the same identity over time.
 Consequently, subaddresses provide no benefits over integrated addresses.

 * No private key is necessary to generate integrated address.
 This provides a strong security advantage because services that generate integrated addresses need no access to wallet.
 In contrast, to generate a subaddress, one needs a private view key.